FYSETC/FYSETC-Cheetah-v2/README.md

 3. Choose the "firmware.bin" file.
 4. Fill in the 'Start address' with `0x08008000` (If you use Marlin).
 If you use Klipper and you choose no boot address on menuconfig when you compile Klipper, then set it `0x08000000`.
 5. Start Programming
+5. Remove boot jumper and power-off then power on the board.

 ## 6. FAQ